docs

 ST — transaction set header.
 ST*835 marks the start of a single remittance advice transaction.
 The control number in ST02 must match the one in SE02 at the transaction trailer; a mismatch fails validation before any segment-level data can be trusted.

 BPR — the payment anchor.
 BPR appears once per transaction set and carries the total payment amount, payment method (ACH, check, or non-payment), bank routing information for EFT reconciliation, and the payment date.
-BPR02 is the total the payer sent to the bank.
-Every other number in the file must reconcile back to this single figure — the sum of all CLP claim payments minus all PLB provider-level adjustments must equal BPR02 exactly.
-Any discrepancy means the file failed the balancing test that X12 calls SNIP level 3, and no posting decision based on that file can be trusted until the math is resolved.
-This is the reconciliation formula:
+BPR02 is the total the payer sent to the bank, and every other number in the file must reconcile back to it: the sum of all CLP claim payments minus all PLB provider-level adjustments must equal BPR02 exactly.
+A discrepancy means the file failed the balancing test X12 calls SNIP level 3, and no posting decision from that file can be trusted until the math resolves.
+The formula:

 Sum of all CLP04 (claim paid amounts) — Sum of all PLB adjustment amounts = BPR02 (total payment)

 Positive PLB amounts decrease the payment; negative PLB amounts increase it.
-That counterintuitive sign convention is a frequent source of reconciliation errors when billing teams interpret PLB manually.
+That sign convention is where teams interpreting PLB by hand mis-reconcile.

 TRN — the deposit trace.
 TRN carries the payer's trace number and the provider's bank identification, and it is the link that connects the ERA to the actual bank deposit.
 When a payment poster is reconciling a deposited EFT against an ERA file, TRN is the matching key.
 Without TRN, ERA-to-deposit matching is guesswork.